west-code-development/West/Doc/manual.rst

    * - **Default**
      - False
    * - **Description**
      - If (True), then a spin-flip calculation is performed.
-Used only when wbse_calculation is "D" or "d" and nspin is 2.
+Used only when wbse_calculation = "D" or "d" and nspin = 2.

 .. data:: l_spin_flip_kernel